wavebeem/wavebeem.com/_drafts/2000-01-02-mechanical-keyboards-101.md

 ## Form factor thoughts

-For getting started, I would recommend looking into either a TKL or 75% keyboard.
-More advanced users may be interested in split and/or ortholinear (ortho) keyboards which have various unique layouts.
-They can help with typing ergonomics if you are willing to deal with their learning curves.
+I would recommend starting with either a TKL or 75% keyboard since they should be a smooth transition for most typists.
+If you have strict ergnomic requirements, you may want to look into ortholinear (ortho) and split layout keyboards.

 ## Keyboard extras